ballerina-platform/module-ballerina-messaging/ballerina/README.md

     # This remote function is called when a new message is received from the message store.
     #
-    # + content - The message content to be processed
+    # + payload - The message payload to be processed
     # + return - An error if the message could not be processed, or a nil value
-    isolated remote function onMessage(anydata content) returns error?;
+    isolated remote function onMessage(anydata payload) returns error?;
 };
 ```